 Community Efforts to Consider

-Michelle: North America – Next July, back-back with the Critical Perspective conference.
-PERA Event – The programme just came out.
+Michelle: North America – Next July, back-back with the Critical Perspectives on Accounting conference.
+APIRA Event – The programme just came out.
 Nothing officially organised.
 Global Challenges Workshop, A Royal Holloway initiative = Helen (15 researchers involved alongside Oxfam) to look at the South Pacific as a region to focus more research.
 To take place in Auckland.

 CSEAR type tracks – special issue in the AAAJ on global issues.